meta11ica/ini-firmware-ws7100-ws7200-xd20/README.md

 I didn't tweak the variable "PARTITIONS" as it seems consistent for the AX3 (Global WS7100-20 and Chinese WS7100-10), AX3 PRO and Honor 3 (XD-20).
 So make sure it's OK for you.

+95% of the script is developed by ChatGPT